Here are the latest COVID-19 statistics for Alberta — and what they mean

 If the map isn't displaying well on your mobile device, click here for a standalone version.

-When looking at total cases, it's important to bear in mind that the number of confirmed cases doesn't represent the number of actual cases — a figure we simply don't know.
+When talking about COVID-19 cases, it's important to bear in mind that the number of confirmed cases doesn't represent the number of actual cases — a figure we simply don't know.

 Many cases may have gone undetected because people didn't have symptoms or didn't seek testing for other reasons.
 People who have wanted a test haven't always been able to get them, especially early in the outbreak.